FelixHerrmann/swift-package-list/README.md

 ## License

-FHPropertyWrappers is available under the MIT license.
+SwiftPackageList is available under the MIT license.
 See the [LICENSE](https://github.com/FelixHerrmann/swift-package-list/blob/master/LICENSE) file for more info.